 I believe we all have untapped potential within us.
 Though we try everyday to be the best we can be, the habits of daily life get in the way of realizing our true potential.
 You may be wondering in what ways can you maximize your potential and clear the distractions from your life.
-Here are three ways to make that possible:

 1. Try to look beyond what you can see.

 Ask yourself, “What am I not seeing in what I see?”

 That’s a profound question.
 To use your gift the most wisely, one needs to see beyond what is in front of them.
 What does this really mean?
 We are presented with problems everyday.
 Why is that situation a problem?
 Because it challenges what we see.
 Because we can’t see the answer, it’s a problem.
 How can we find the answer?
 Only if we look beyond what we see.